fastapi/fastapi/docs/en/docs/alternatives.md

 It uses Marshmallow underneath to do the data validation.
 And it was created by the same developers.

-It's a great tool and I have used it a lot too, before having **FastAPI**.
+It's a great tool, and I have used it a lot too, before having **FastAPI**.

 !!! info
     Webargs was created by the same Marshmallow developers.